 When you say spring-inspired, it is easy to think of a lush garden.
+Bring some life to your concrete patio St Louis through the help of the Decorative Concrete Resurfacing team.
 Aside from having blooms and abundant greens in the garden, here are some cool ideas you might want to use for a concrete patio garden:

 A natural-looking patio garden helps bring you closer to nature.
 One of the best ways to make it look and feel more natural is by concrete stamping the patio.
 You can choose from natural-looking patterns that imitate flagstone, slate, travertine, cobblestone, and more.
 The stamped concrete patio overlay is affordable, durable, and very easy to maintain.